haavard/tox-weechat/README.md

  - File transfer

 ## Installation
-Tox-WeeChat is tested with [WeeChat][2] 2.3 and [TokTok c-toxcore][5] 0.2.8.
-It also requires CMake 2.8.12 or newer to be built.
-Installation is fairly simple; after getting the source code, compile and install with CMake:
+Tox-WeeChat requires [WeeChat][2] (tested with version 2.3) and [TokTok c-toxcore][5] (tested with version 0.2.8).
+CMake 2.8.12 or newer is also required to build.
+Installation is fairly simple; after getting the source code, compile and install using CMake:

     $ mkdir build && cd build
     $ cmake -DPLUGIN_PATH=~/.weechat/plugins ..